Thursday, February 27, 2020

 Thai composer Narong Prangcharoen has a well-considered de facto kind of response to the work with his "Bencharong" trio in five movements.
 It follows the creation sequence of the Thai pottery of that name--which is a rather precarious production with three to eight successive glaze firings, each with a different color.
 Only after the sequence of stages are properly overcome is the vessel completed.
 One false move in any of the stages and the pot is discarded.
 The music has that "making it all count" immediacy to it.

-Crumb's love of Appalachian folk song and his generally melodic vibrancy are celebrated in the final two works, Stacy Garrop's "Silver Dagger," which is an effectively lovely reworking of such a folk song, and the Carter Pann "Melodies for Robert," which sports out-front, engaging melodics dedicated in loving memory to his father.
+Crumb's love of Appalachian folk song and his generally melodic vibrancy are celebrated in the final two works, Stacy Garrop's "Silver Dagger," which is an effectively lovely reworking of such a folk song, and the Carter Pann "Melodies for Robert," which sports out-front, engaging melodics commissioned by the family of Robert Vincent Jones in memoriam.

 And so ends a program literally brimming over with meaningful music.
 The Crumb work revels in benchmark poignancy; the three accompanying works stand out as worthwhile and worthy counterparts in this high-watermark program.
 The Heare Ensemble triumphs.
 The music wins the day from beginning to end.
 Hear this, by all means.
 It reminds us how central Crumb remains in our time, and happily how his legacy is very alive.